Wizcorp/node-iap/README.md

 ### Apple

+**The payment object**

 The receipt string passed may be either the base64 string that Apple really wants, or the decoded receipt as returned by the iOS SDK (in which case it will be automatically base64 serialized).

+Both productId and packageName (bundle ID) are optional, but when provided will be tested against.
+If the receipt does not match the provided values, an error will be returned.

+**The response**

 The response passed back to your callback will also be Apple specific.
 The entire parsed receipt will be in the result object: